oroinc/documentation/admin_guide/integrations/dotmailer_integration_settings.rst

   "**Data Fields Sync Interval**", "This interval is used to update data fields from dotmailer.
 By default, the number is set to 1 day."

-Complete information on how to configure dotmailer integration on the dotmailer side can be found in the :ref:`dotmailer Configuration <user-guide-dotmailer-configuration>` guide.
+To enable data synchronization, configure dotmailer integration on the Oro application side (see :ref:`dotmailer Integration <user-guide-dotmailer-configuration>`) and on the dotmailer side (see :ref:`dotmailer Configuration <user-guide-dotmailer-configuration>`).

 Related Articles
 ----------------

-- :ref:`dotmailer Overview <user-guide-dotmailer-overview>`
+- :ref:`dotmailer Integration Overview <user-guide-dotmailer-overview>`
 - :ref:`dotmailer Configuration <user-guide-dotmailer-configuration>`
 - :ref:`Manage dotmailer Data Fields and Mappings <user-guide-dotmailer-data-fields>`
 - :ref:`dotmailer Single Sign-on <user-guide-dotmailer-single-sign-on>`